Justmepe/Creohub-supplier/ADMIN_SYSTEM_GUIDE.md

 # Creohub Admin System Guide

 ## Overview
-Creohub's admin system provides comprehensive platform management capabilities through a secure, role-based access control system.
-Admins are dedicated accounts separate from creator accounts to avoid data conflicts.
+Creohub's streamlined admin system provides comprehensive platform management capabilities through a secure, role-based access control system.
+Admins are dedicated accounts separate from creator accounts to avoid data conflicts and ensure clean separation of responsibilities.

+## Streamlined Access Flow

+### For New Admins
+1. **Registration**: Visit `/admin/register` with invite code
+2. **Login**: Use standard login at `/auth` with admin credentials
+3. **Dashboard**: Automatically redirected to `/admin` upon successful admin login

+### For Existing Admins
+1. **Login**: Visit `/auth` and login with admin credentials
+2. **Dashboard**: Access full admin dashboard at `/admin`
+3. **Logout**: Use logout button in admin dashboard header

 ## Admin Roles and Capabilities